wab1babu/Portfolio/README.md

 ## Python:
  Implementing a Catalan Cards Game
  Application of Stochastic Process
+## MATLAB:
-## MATLAB: all related to optimization problems.
+ All related to optimization problems:
  Data fitting problems using gradient descent method, Gauss-Newton method, LBFGS, and log barrier method
  Sphere packing problem using penalty method
-## R (and little SQL): Includes all notes and practice problems when I had Principles of Data Science course at UCSB
+## R (and little SQL):
+ Includes all notes and practice problems when I had Principles of Data Science course at UCSB